Milton pool to close in 2022; facility's future uncertain

 MILTON — The Milton Community Pool will remain closed for the 2022 season after borough council agreed it is in need of nearly $200,000 of repairs.

-Borough council voted 9-1 with the lone no vote being Councilman and vice-president of the board, Joe Moralez.
+Borough council voted 9-1 with the lone no vote being Joe Moralez, councilman and vice president of the board.

 Council President Jamie Walker said the closing of the pool is not a “death sentence” for the pool but that pool committee members will now gather and figure out ways to bring the pool back to life for the 2023 season.
 Walker said the committee is tasked with finding funding resources in order for the borough to be able to staff the facility.